-Like most girls, from a young age I was keenly aware that beauty was the ultimate goal, all my favorite princesses were fair skinned with no visible hair and I watched my grandma and mother wax arms, legs, eyebrows and upper lips religiously.
+Like most girls, from a young age, I was keenly aware that beauty was the ultimate goal for women.
+All my favorite princesses were fair skinned with no visible body hair but I watched my grandma and mother wax arms, legs, eyebrows, and upper lips religiously.
 In elementary school the boys in my classes always made sure to let all the girls know what type of bodies they thought were “pretty,” they would point at my hairy legs and make faces.
 When I was nine I took my mothers razor and did my best to shave my legs – it was a bloody mess and I got in trouble.
 But I never felt so beautiful and confident in my shorts and from then on I learned to press firmly but gentle enough that I didn’t break the skin.

 The next to go were my eyebrows.
 When I was 11, I was terrified of having a unibrow because everyone seemed to universally agree that it was “ugly” so I began plucking away, eyes watering, skin pink, bleeding, and swollen.
 At 12 I started waxing my lip because a boy in my class teased my “mustache” saying it was “gross.”
 I still remember the pain and the edges where the wax burned my skin and left me red for days.
 I marveled at the strip covered in my peach fuzz and when I complained that my face hurt my Grandma told me “pain is beauty.”
 Of course, I believed her.
 At 15 I started shaving my arms, which I told myself was for swim team but it was really because someone had pointed out how furry they were.
 I continued shaving them into my 20’s.